 In response, Ethicon instructed surgeons around the globe to stop using its Physiomesh Flexible Composite Mesh in laparoscopic hernia repair procedures.
 But the company has yet to explain the cause behind these adverse events, blaming the problem on multiple potential factors, including “possible product characteristics” and “operative and patient” attributes.
 In fact, Ethicon has never made these studies, which were commissioned by the company, available to the public.

 Ethicon believes that the problem is “multifactorial,” but has been unable to identify the exact cause of Physiomesh failures.
 In its urgent notice to physicians, the company suggests that a combination of product design issues, operative characteristics and patient factors may be at work.

 Without an adequate understanding of the problem, Ethicon had no choice but to remove Physiomesh Composite Mesh products from the global market entirely.

 While Ethicon may not have a clear picture of why Physiomesh products lead to more hernia re-openings and surgeries than other meshes, several patients have proposed their own theory.

-In a series of Physiomesh lawsuits, hernia patients from Florida and Illinois say the mesh product was defectively-designed.
+In a series of Physiomesh lawsuits, hernia patients say the mesh product was defectively-designed.
 After experiencing severe side effects and undergoing multiple corrective procedures, these patients have decided to fight back, pursuing Ethicon and its parent company Johnson & Johnson in court.